geekiam/blog/content/posts/are-all-systems-broken.md

 We are supposedly lead to believe that a Nation, is group or collection of people sharing a common immutable ethnicity, shared language, history, bloodline, culture, character, habits, traditions, customs and manners.

-The modern state, in order to attain the degree of cultural homogeneity to permit political heterogeneity, had to condense sufficient cultural power to make the act of coercion relatively risk-free.
+The modern state, in order to attain a degree of cultural homogeneity to permit political heterogeneity, had to condense sufficient cultural power to make the act of coercion relatively risk-free.
 Sections of the population regarded as posing a potential risk had to be made to conform to a state-driven and elite-driven model of cultural and moral normality.

-The state, has taken over some of the normative goal-setting that religion had previously performed.
+The state, has taken over the normative goal-setting that religion had previously performed.
 In exchange, citizenship offers access to political power and *freedoms*.

-It is a fallacy that all people living in between a defined set geographical coordinates will all want to identify
+When all is said and done the only real use case of Nationalism is primarily for the *Othering* of the outsiders and to foster the fear of them.
+Driving groups to believe that they are all the same because they share common characteristics and the others that do not share these are for the most part cannot be trusted for their only wish is to destroy or steal.

+Modern politics has done nothing more than to descend to quagmire of *Culture Wars* among its own *nation* and attempts to paint those that do not believe or conform to views as *traitors*

+> Patriotism is the Last Refuge of the Scoundrel
+>

+True *patriotism* is defined as a generous love and true affection for ones country, but unfortunately in politics the pretended *Patriotism* is used as nothing more as a cloak for self-interest and greed.